My Quiet Kitchen

 I've been a bit obsessed with quick pickled vegetables this summer.
 From sandwiches and tacos to lettuce wraps and pizza, it's difficult to think of a dish that doesn't benefit from their exciting burst of salt and tang!

-Not only are quick pickles delicious, they're also an easy way to preserve fresh produce when you find yourself with extra from the garden, grocery store, or farmers market.
+Not only are quick pickles delicious, they're also an easy way to extend the life of fresh produce when you find yourself with extra from the garden, grocery store, or farmers market.

 And making quick pickled vegetables couldn't be easier!
-I'll show you step by step how to do it.
+I'll show you how to do it step by step.
 First, a note about pickled jalapeno...

 Jump to: